mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 })
 ```

-On the `fulfill` method let's check that the fulfillment value is not equal to the promise itself, if so then throw a `TypeError` as mentioned in [2.3.1](https://promisesaplus.com/#point-48)
+On the `fulfill` method, let's check that the fulfillment value is not equal to the promise itself.
+If so, then throw a `TypeError` as mentioned in [2.3.1](https://promisesaplus.com/#point-48).

 {{< snippet lang="javascript" line="2-5" >}}
 function fulfill(promise, value) {